 Safety flaring of waste gases produced by processes P1 and P3 will be included in the fuel sub-installation of the plant (see issue 5 hereafter).
-Safety flaring (and more generally all flaring) of waste gases produced by P2 is already accounted for in the product benchmark for P2 and is not eligible for free allocation under a fuel benchmark.
+Safety flaring of waste gases produced by P2 is already accounted for in the product benchmark for P2 and so is not eligible for free allocation under a fuel benchmark.

-If the flaring of the waste gas does not meet the criteria for safety flaring, then the amount of emissions corresponding to the share of flared waste gas produced by P2 need to be deducted from the P2 product benchmark sub-installation as of 2026 (see issue 1).
+If flaring of the waste gas does not meet the criteria for safety flaring, then the amount of emissions corresponding to the share of flared waste gas produced by P2 need to be deducted from the P2 product benchmark sub-installation (see issue 1).